-My boyfriend often says, “At the end of the day, we’re all alone.”
-He means it in a sort-of existential way (and in one that he playfully knows will get under my skin); still, I always bristle.
+A former love often said, “At the end of the day, we’re all alone.”
+He meant it in a sort-of existential way (and in one that he playfully knew would get under my skin); still, I always bristled.
 And more, I just don’t believe it to be true.

 True: at the end of the day, we are left to our own thoughts, our own emotions, our own ways of experiencing the specific nature of the circumstances in which we find ourselves.
 To bear deep grief, to suffer palpably, to be exhausted beyond comprehension, to wonder if the tide will ever turn.
 These are realities we know far too well.
 False: they do not, part-and-parcel, assume or even engender isolation or alone-ness.

 We need an awareness of companionship and care that permeates our very consciousness; that reminds, consoles, encourages, and strengthens at all times – no matter what.
 We need a place of delight and rest.

 Elizabeth was married to a priest.
 (Not the Catholic kind.
 This was a long time ago before such rules were in place.)
 She was very old.
 She had no children.
 This was excruciating for her – a source of shame within her family, her community, her day-to-day world.
 As the religious system required, her husband would go to the Temple to participate in particular rituals and practices.
 While there, one priest would be chosen to enter the inner-chamber and burn incense to God on behalf of the people.
 This time, it was her husband.
 While inside, an angel appeared and foretold the coming-birth of his son.
 Because this seemed impossible to believe, because he questioned the angel’s words, he was struck mute – unable to speak.